mistry-dev/Camera/README.md

 # Camera
-Using Camera take photo and show in imageView.
+Using Camera take photo and show in imageView in Android.